Jesse Mugambi: Honors

 He is a fellow of the Kenya National Academy of Sciences (FKNAS) and was conferred a national honor as an Elder of the Order of the Burning Spear (EBS) on 12 December 2010, by the late President Emilio Mwai Kibaki, at a ceremony at State House Nairobi, after the promulgation of a new Kenyan Constitution on 27 August 2010.

 Academic and religious work

-In 1990, he addressed the General Committee of the All Africa Conference of Churches on 30 March in Nairobi, reflecting on "The Future of the Church and the Church of the Future in Africa."
-This event was a few weeks after Nelson Mandela had been released on 11 February 1990 and Namibia had attained national independence on 21 March of the same year.
+In 1990, he addressed the General Committee of the All Africa Conference of Churches on 30 March in Nairobi, reflecting on "The Future of the Church and the Church of the Future in Africa".
+This event was a few weeks after Nelson Mandela's 11 February 1990 release and Namibia's national independence on 21 March of the same year.
 In his address, Mūgambi suggested that African Christianity must shift theological gear from the paradigm of liberation, which emphasized the Exodus motif, to that of reconstruction, which emphasizes the post-Exilic motif.
 He later elaborated this insight in his book From Liberation to Reconstruction: African Christian Theology after the Cold War.